Psalm 38 – The Sick Sinner’s Only Hope

 1. (15-16) Hope in the God who will hear.

 For I said, “Hear me, lest they rejoice over me,

 Lest, when my foot slips, they exalt themselves against me.”

 a.
-For in You, O Lord, I hope: Despite his spiritual depression, David clung to hope in the Lord.
+For in You, O LORD, I hope: Despite his spiritual depression, David clung to hope in the LORD.
 Though he did not feel it, in faith he said, You will hear.
-David chose to allow his affliction to press him towards God instead of away from the God who was his only hope.
+David chose to allow his affliction to press him toward God instead of away from the God who was his only hope.

 · Lord, translated Adonai, referring to God as Master or person of respect.